Jiahui17/dynamatic-scripts/readme.md

 Once you have been given access to the server, you can login by ssh to ee-tik-dynamo-eda1.ethz.ch, using your ETH username and email password.

-## Prerequisite: get your Gurobi license
+## Prerequisite: Get Your Gurobi License

 Gurobi offers free [academic
 license](https://www.gurobi.com/academia/academic-program-and-licenses/).